AsahiLinux/docs/Partitioning-cheatsheet.md

 After this, you can see the two APFS containers broken out into volumes, each as their own virtual disk: `disk3` and `disk4`.
 In fact, there are two more: `disk1` is the iBoot System Container (backed by `disk0s1`) and `disk2` is the System Recovery (backed by `disk0s3`), but these are hidden from diskutil output.
 Remember, the numbering may/will be different for you!

+# **Do not blindly copy and paste these commands**

+All the following examples *use disk/partition numbers from the above output*.
+You need to substitute the right numbers for your system.
+These *will be different for you*.
+You have been warned.

 ## Deleting partitions with `diskutil`

 Deleting partitions works *differently* for APFS and non-APFS partitions.